MobilityData/gbfs/gbfs.md

 ### vehicle_types.json *(added in v2.1-RC)*

+Required of systems that include information about vehicle types in the `free_bike_status` file.
+If this file is not included, then all vehicles in the feed are assumed to be non-motorized bicycles.
 This file should be published by systems offering multiple vehicle types for rental, for example pedal bikes and ebikes. <br/>The following fields are all attributes within the main "data" object for this feed.

 Field Name | Required | Type | Defines
 ---|---|---|---